What Happens If You Lose an AppealPublished on May 22, 2021

 Option 2) Petition for Review by Supreme Court: While not as common, if you lose your appeal, you do have the option to challenge the decision in hopes of taking your case to the Supreme Court.
 However, it is important to recognize that the Supreme Court has the authority to turn away any cases they do not want to review.
 Furthermore, the granting of such review is typically reserved for cases regarding legal issues that are of great importance or those that have never come before the courts.

-Because an appellate court decision becomes final within 30 days of its release, the state enforces a strict 10 day deadline to submit this request for review by the Supreme Court.
+Because an appellate court decision becomes final within 30 days of its release, the state enforces a strict 10-day deadline to submit this request for review by the Supreme Court.

-Option 3) Pursue other types of Post Conviction Relief: A Writ of Habeas Corpus, for instance, is a common type of post conviction relief that is available to those who have exhausted all other appeal options, and may offer hope to someone who just received an undesired appellate decision.
+Option 3) Pursue other types of Post Conviction Relief: A Writ of Habeas Corpus, for instance, is a common type of post-conviction relief that is available to those who have exhausted all other appeal options, and may offer hope to someone who just received an undesired appellate decision.
 Furthermore, unlike the other two options, writs of habeas corpus do not come with a strict submission deadline and you have a little more leeway in terms of when you want to file.

-However, before you proceed with a Writ of Habeas Corpus, you must make sure you are eligible for this type of post conviction relief.
+However, before you proceed with a Writ of Habeas Corpus, you must make sure you are eligible for this type of post-conviction relief.
 Some common grounds for such an appeal include ineffective assistance of counsel, jury misconduct, judicial misconduct, violation of due process, prison conditions that violate civil rights, or lack of speedy and public trial.
 Additionally, with a Writ of Habeas Corpus, new evidence may be introduced if discovered.

 However, successfully arguing Habeas Corpus relief is no easy feat and it can be extremely difficult if you don’t have a strong team of appellate lawyers on your side.
 We recognize that this may be your last chance at relief and are prepared to treat your case with care and passion.
 Aaron Spolin has filled countless Writs of Habeas Corpus and has been consistently recognized for his work in this area of law.
-With guidance of Aaron and his experienced legal staff, fighting an unsuccessful appeal isn’t as daunting as it may seem.
+With the guidance of Aaron and his experienced legal staff, fighting an unsuccessful appeal isn’t as daunting as it may seem.

 How do you find a case in the Texas Court of Appeals?Published on May 14, 2021

 In most cases, civil and criminal court proceedings are public record.
-Whether you are a defendant checking the status of your case, an attorney researching the details of a trial, or simply someone looking to browse, all the information you need is at the touch of your fingertips.
+Whether you are a defendant checking the status of your case, an appeals attorney researching the details of a trial, or simply someone looking to browse, all the information you need is at the touch of your fingertips.

 On March 2, Governor Greg Abbott announced that Texas would reopen 100%, effective immediately.
-Now, as state courts start to reopen and postponed trials are finally receiving court dates, knowing how to find cases in the Texas Court of Appeals will become an ever important skill that can help you stay up to date with the details of a case.
+Now, as state courts start to reopen and postponed trials are finally receiving court dates, knowing how to find cases in the Texas Court of Appeals will become an ever-important skill that can help you stay up to date with the details of a case.

 The first step in searching for a case is locating the docket number that has been assigned to that case.
 Defendants can find this number on their case documents.